codr7/g-fu/README.md

 6
 ```

 `loop` supports exiting with a result using `break` within its body, which is trapped by a nested macro.
-Most of the hard work is performed by an anonymous, tail-recursive function; fresh argument symbols are created to prevent potentially capturing the calling environment.
+Most of the hard work is performed by an anonymous, tail-recursive function; fresh argument symbols are created to avoid capturing the calling environment.

 ```
   (let loop (macro (body..)